krayin/krayin-docs/docs/1.x/packages/create-acl.md

 ## Introduction

-In addition to providing authentication services out of the box, Bagisto also offers an Access Control List (ACL) functionality.
-This feature allows administrators to control user access to different parts of Bagisto.
+In addition to providing authentication services out of the box, Krayin also offers an Access Control List (ACL) functionality.
+This feature allows administrators to control user access to different parts of Krayin.

 ## Directory Structure